astroboy07/Food101_CNN/README.md

 ### Model

 We start off by building a feature extraction model with a base model and customized input and output layer satisfying our needs.
 The base model is [`EfficientNetB1`](https://www.tensorflow.org/api_docs/python/tf/keras/applications/efficientnet/EfficientNetB1) which has been originally trained on ImageNet dataset.
 We use the power of transfer learning and fine-tuning to achieve accuracy of **80%**.
-We also got the bonus point because our model training was over in a couple of minutes compared to the mentioned **2-3** days time in the paper.
+We also receive the bonus point because our model training was over in a couple of minutes compared to the mentioned **2-3** days time in the paper.

 ## Evaluation